ReactPoland/falcorjs-tutorial/text/404_advanced_falcor.md

 #### The problem that Falcor aims to solve

-Before single-page-application's world, there weren't problems with fetching data on client, as whole data ALWAYS was fetched on server and then also the server was rending the HTML's markup to the client.
+Before single-page-application's world, there weren't problems with fetching data on client, as whole data ALWAYS was fetched on server and then also the server was sending the HTML's markup to the client.
 Each time, someone has clicked on an URL's link (href), then our browser was requesting totally new HTML's markup from the server.

 Based on that above's principals of non-SPA applications, Ruby on Rails has become the king of Web Development's technical stack... but later, things has changed.